carsonzchen/MSiA423_ACE.AI/README.md

 │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── create_db.py                  <- Script for creating a sqlite (or rds) database and add tables to it │   ├── download_upload_data.py       <- Script for ingesting data from different sources and upload them to S3 to store │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── evaluate_model.py             <- Script for evaluating the performance of trained model
 │   ├── train_model.py                <- Script for training machine learning model(s)
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
-│   ├── evaluate_model.py             <- Script for evaluating model performance
+│   ├── preprocess.py                 <- Script for preprocessing raw data
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)

-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app ├── requirements.txt                  <- Python package dependencies
+├── makefile                          <- Simplifies the execution of run.py file in bash script ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── config.py                         <- Configuration file for Flask app ├── environment_linux.yml             <- Python package dependencies for linux system ├── environment_windows.yml           <- Python package dependencies for windows system
 ```
-This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).

-## Documentation

-* Open up `docs/build/html/index.html` to see Sphinx documentation docs.
-* See `docs/README.md` for keeping docs up to date with additions to the repository.